-Fish produce sounds to attract mates, warn of danger, scare competitors and predators and maintain social cohesion.
+Fish produce sounds to attract mates, warn of danger, scare competitors and predators, and maintain social cohesion.
 Some also create sound as a distress call.
-Although people have known for a long time that certain fish can vocalize, scientists have only recently realized how widespread this ability is.
+Although people have known for a long time that certain fish can vocalize, scientists have only recently realized how widespread and intriguing this ability is.

 Internal Anatomy of a Fish

 The Swim Bladder: The Source of Many Fish Vocalizations